getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 })
 ```

-If we also want to know if some components are for example removed during initial page load, we can add `destroy` hook, to our defaults:
+If you want to know if some components are, for example, removed during the initial page load, add a `destroy` hook to the default:

 ```js
 new VueIntegration({